Protecting Patient Privacy

-Information Security Challenges of Healthcare
+Information Security Solutions for Healthcare

 Information technology is a core component in delivering quality healthcare.
 Electronic Health Records (EHRs) and telemedicine help enhance patient care, improve public health, streamline billing, and lower healthcare costs.
 Incidentally, as with all advancements in technology, information security risk is quick to follow.
 Attackers are keen on leveraging vulnerabilities in new technologies to exploit protected health information (PHI).

 The benefits of these technologies can certainly outweigh the potential risks, but hospitals, pharmacies, clinics and physicians, pharmaceutical manufactures, and medical device makers must be prepared to assess and mitigate security risks to protect PHI.

 If your healthcare organization struggles with any of the following information security risks, Pratum can help.

 Compliance with Healthcare Requirements